 By Clarence Mulcahy

 Many newly engaged couples look forward not only to the glamour and romance of their impending Big Day, but also to starting a family in the near future.
-And for those who do plan to have children, there is often a concern about what state the planet will be in when those kids are grown–so there is no better time for couples to start ensuring they safeguard their children’s future as much as possible by consuming less, and consuming greener.
+And for those who do plan to have children, there is often a concern about what state the planet will be in when those kids are grown–so there is no better time for couples to start ensuring they safeguard their children’s future as much as possible by consuming less, and consuming greener – starting with their ethical engagement rings.

 Founded by two Stanford graduates, Brilliant Earth produces refined and eco-friendly jewellery items.
 Their ethical practices ensure that all of their materials come from mines that follow strict labour, trade, and environmental standards.
 They also only accept diamonds from areas that possess a fair trade diamond certification.
 All of their gold and platinum is recycled in order to further reduce the need for mining these materials, and part of their proceeds are donated to help diminish the unfair labor issues in other mining countries.